gravins/ML4BPD/README.md

 # ML-for-BPD
-Use some Machine Learning models to predict Bronchopulmonary dysplasia(BPD) in premature infants.
+Use Machine Learning models to predict Bronchopulmonary dysplasia(BPD) in premature infants.
+You can use:
+  - Logistic Regression
+  - Decision Tree
+  - Gradient Boosting Tree
+  - Random Forest